cstainsby/BioPathBackup/README.md

 which necessitates two types of build configurations for build types 1, 2, and 3.

 ### Frontend sub-build configurations
-1. npm frontend -> any backend
+1. npm frontend &rarr; any backend
-2. static frontend -> local backend
+2. static frontend &rarr; local backend

 **NOTE:** 2 is necessary because this is how we are deploying the full application.
 It is necessary for testing purposes

+### Backend sub-build
+The backend will always be built using docker.
+But based on whether the frontend is being staically built into the backend will affect how the backend will be built.

 ## The Problem of environment variables